Why source types matter

 Rule-based source type recognition

-Splunk software looks next for any rules you've created for source types.
+The Splunk platform looks next for any rules that you have created for source types.

-You can create source type classification rules in
+If you use Splunk Enterprise, you can create source type classification rules in the props.conf file:

 [rule::<rule_name>] sourcetype=<sourcetype> MORE_THAN_[0-100] = <regex> LESS_THAN_[0-100] = <regex>